secure-ly/cview-issuer-chart/README.md

 ## ⚙️ 5.
 C-View Issuer Configuration

-### 🔐 5.1 C-View Secrets
+### 🔐 5.1 Required secret objects

 #### 5.1.1 C-View Issuer activation key
 C-View issuer requires a license key from the C-View platform <br /> Contact the C-View administrator to get the license key and encode it to the base64 string. <br />

 - Update the **key** parameter in the following YAML file: ([cview-issuer-license-key](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-license-key.yaml))
 - Deploy the YAML file to Kubernetes/Openshift

-#### 5.1.2 C-View Issuer Credential
+#### 5.1.2 Issuer Credential

-The C-View Issuer uses token-based authentication when communicating with the C-View Platform <br />
+This credential is used to identify cview-issuer requests toword the CLM platform.<br />
 **Starting with C-View platform version 7.3.0 it's required to set the authMethod to 'token' **. <br />

 - authMethod property